worflor/woflo-petsplus-mod/docs/features/stimulus.md

 This is why your pets feel alive.
 They're not following scripts or timers.
 They're reacting to their world, remembering experiences, sharing stories with friends, and building actual personalities over time.

 The stimulus system is the input.
 The Mood Engine is the processor.
-The result is a companion that feels real.
+The result is a companion that feels real enough to forget its variables and math.